jananiravi/2018-psp-actino/README.md

 ## Psp system in Actinobacteria

-**Variations on a theme: evolution of the phage-shock-protein system in Actinobacteria**
+**Variations on a theme: evolution of the phage shock protein system in Actinobacteria**

 *Janani Ravi*, Vivek Anantharaman, L Aravind, Maria L Gennaro